 The concept of campaigns in Pardot can be a bit hard to grasp, especially if you are used to the way Salesforce campaigns are used.
 While leads in Salesforce may touch several campaigns over their sales cycle, prospects in Pardot can only be a member of one campaign.
 Think of Pardot campaigns as glorified folders that help you group assets together to track lead generation ROI.
 The campaign they are assigned to is the one that they entered Pardot on, such as through a form that you are using for an Adwords campaign, a contact form on your website, or a manual import from a tradeshow.

 With each campaign that you create, you will have the option to enter a Cost.
 This may be your Adwords budget, for example, or what is costed to send a team of three to a tradeshow.
-If you use this feature, you will be able to analyze your campaign ROI later on to determine which lead generation sources provided the most value.
+If you use this feature, you will be able to analyze your campaign ROI to determine which lead generation sources provided the most value.

-Even if you don’t track these campaign costs in Pardot, there is a major benefit to utilizing Campaigns.
+Even if you don’t track these campaign costs in Pardot, there is a major benefit to using Campaigns.
 Each asset that you create in Pardot, be it an email, form, landing page, or anything else, will require that you associate it to a particular campaign.
 You are also provided a designated tracking code for each campaign.
 All web activity will be tracked from your main Pardot tracking code, but your campaign-specific tracking code can be embedded on any pages that are directly involved with your campaign.
 This will help you effectively measure your success, as well as give you more visibility into which assets are helping your prospects convert.

 In addition to requiring you to associate every asset that you create to a Campaign, Pardot also requires that you add these assets to a Folder.
 Many Pardot users find themselves leaving all of their assets in a general “Uncategorized” folder, or naming the folders the same thing that they named the campaigns.
 At the end of the day, your folder structure is about what makes sense for you to be able to quickly find your assets later.